How to Take a Tonic Tincture? - Duke's Materia Tonica

 The extractable components cross into the bloodstream within the mouth quite easily because of the alcohol present in the extract.

-The mouth is very close to the lower brain stem and endocrine glands where many of the important components can bypass digestion and directly enter the blood stream and have profound effects on the nervous, muscular, metabolic and endocrine systems.
+The mouth is very close to the lower brain stem and endocrine glands where many of the important components can bypass digestion and directly enter the blood stream and have profound effects.*

 One Dropper is One Press of the Rubber Bulb Which is 30 Individual Drops Which Equals 1ml